By Rick Spence

 Whether it’s airline food, missed connections, lost luggage or the ever-shrinking legroom, everyone has stories about the hassles of flying.
 As Al Gore once said, “Airplane travel is nature’s way of making you look like your passport photo.”

 There is an alternative, but it comes at a price.
 AirSprint Private Aviation, based in Calgary, offers wealthy Canadians and businesses a chance to own part of a private jet—along with the option to fly a certain number of hours a year, when and where they like.
-With its fleet of 16 jets, including seven new long-range Embraer Legacy 450s that can whisk eight guests from Vancouver to Hawaii or Toronto to London, AirSprint now serves over 200 Fractional Owners from Newfoundland to Vancouver Island.
+With its fleet of 17 jets, including eight new long-range Embraer Legacy 450s that can whisk eight guests from Vancouver to Hawaii or Toronto to London, AirSprint now serves over 200 Fractional Owners from Newfoundland to Vancouver Island.

 AirSprint was founded in 2000 by two Calgary pilots-turned-lawyers, Judson Macor and Phil Dewsnap.
 They had a vision of offering superior travel experiences to people who maybe can’t afford to own a jet, but want something better than business class on a crowded 737.
 Fractional Ownership took off in the mid-1980s, when a U.S. aircraft-charter company now known as NetJets became the first to sell tiny percentages of each plane to individual owners.
 In 1998, the economics looked so bright that one of the firm’s fractional flyers, investor Warren Buffett, bought the company.